 1 March 2016 (Super Tuesday)

-Imagine having a president who speaks the truth.
+Imagine having a president who always speaks the truth.

 Bernie Sanders for president!
 I have never endorsed a presidential candidate before, but I'm doing it now.
 Here's why:

 It has been downhill ever since.
 And the decline has accelerated since 1980 and especially since 2007.
 Do I need to spell it out?
 The covertly sponsored coups; the wars of aggression, almost countless by now, millions upon millions dead, maimed, displaced, poisoned, and impoverished.
 The erasure of the once-prosperous American working class, and increasingly the middle class too.
 The disappearance of almost all manufacturing except of weapons.
 The crushing of organized labor.
 The voter suppression.
-The highly politicized and deeply dysfunctional Supreme Court and the disastrous effects of their decisions.
+The blatant corruption of several Republican Supreme Court appointees and the disastrous effects of their decisions.
 The privatization and monetization of everything.
 The escalating cost of the essentials of life, as wages decline and benefits disappear.
 The ongoing destruction of the environment and therefore the future prospects of every living species on the planet.
 The ever-accelerating concentration of wealth at the very, very, very top, and the impoverishment of everybody else.
-The utter charade of the electoral and legislative process, with outcomes totally dictated and controlled by Wall Street and the big corporations.
+The utter charade of the electoral and legislative process, totally controlled by Wall Street and the big corporations with very few exceptions.
 The destruction of public education and of any pretense of real journalism in the mass media.
 The vicious "free trade" "agreements".
-The relentless cuts and austerity in all areas of public health, infrastructure, housing, education, and safety.
+The relentless cuts and austerity in all areas of public welfare and safety.
 The neverending mergers and acquisitions of huge megacorporations, further increasing their power if that is even possible.
 And on and on and on without end.

 Why is this happening?
 Only Bernie will tell you.
 Listen to him.
 Every politician except Bernie and a handful of others is bought and paid for by corporate money, or contributions from extremely rich persons, all of whom have "wants and needs".
-In return for financial campaign support and promises of future lucrative employment, politicians arrange tax breaks and other favors for their benefactors.
-Sometimes very big favors, like wars to secure foreign oil reserves, or to topple foreign governments that interfere with their profits.
+In return for financial campaign support, and often promises of future lucrative employment, politicians arrange tax breaks and other favors for their benefactors.
+Sometimes very big favors, like wars to secure foreign oil reserves, or to prevent some country from taking control of its own natural resources.
 All the bad things that are happening, the wars, the pollution, the offshoring of jobs, the confiscation of pensions, the union busting, the high credit-card interest rates, and all the rest...
 These things are not happening because we, the voters, want them to happen.
-We didn't vote for any of them.
+We didn't vote for for any of these things.
 The politicians do what their sponsors want, not what we want.
-In what way can the USA be called a democracy any more?
+So how can the USA be called a democracy any more?
 The correct term now would be plutocracy.

 It's depressing.
 I have so much nostalgia for the 1930s and 40s, the Roosevelt administration when the USA was a hopeful place, building a better future for everybody.
 And when a war had to be fought, it was against fascism and genocide, not to rule the world.
 People who are younger than 60 or 70 can't even imagine how much the USA has changed since the FDR administration and the postwar years.
 People under 40 can't even imagine what it would be like to have a decent, secure job, 40 hours a week, with full benefits and retirement.
 Or to have some money in the bank, or not be drowning in debt, or not be still living at their parents' house.

 Everybody should vote for Bernie and for legislators and governors who are like Bernie.
 Anybody who knows history knows how to fix a rigged, dysfunctional economy because it has been done before.
-For example, they know the way to put people back to work is not to give trillions of dollars to big companies; it's to create decent jobs with fair pay...
-Directly, if necessary, as FDR did.
 And Bernie, like me, is old enough to remember the afterglow of the New Deal and the postwar prosperity and optimism.
-Even the rich and powerful should vote for Bernie, because capitalism is on course to destroy itself and our planet with it if left totally unregulated as it is now.
+Even the rich and powerful should vote for Bernie, because capitalism is on course destroy itself and our planet with it if left totally unregulated as it is now.
 Like 2-year-olds, corporations can't control their destructive behavior; they need grownups to set limits.

 If we don't elect Bernie, nothing will change, just as nothing changed when we elected Obama.
-I'm sorry, but Obama has been in no way progressive on the fundamental issues.
-The massive upwards transfer of wealth accelerated on his watch and it will only get worse with his pet project, the Trans-Pacific Partnership.
-The wars, the drones, the coup in Honduras, the locking up of refugees in unaccountable for-profit hell-holes, the destruction of Libya and Syria and Yemen and who knows how many other countries that don't even get in the news.
+I'm sorry, but Obama was in no way progressive.
+The massive upwards transfer of wealth accelerated on his watch and it will only get worse with the TTP.
+The wars, the drones, the coup in Honduras, the locking up of immigrants in unaccountable for-profit hell-holes, the destruction of Libya and Syria and Yemen and who knows how many other countries that don't even get in the news.
 And the rise of ISIS because the US and its NATO allies will just simply not leave other countries alone.
-Hence the expansion of American military bases to every conceivable country on earth, to stir up more anger and resentment and more reasons for retaliation, thus keeping the war machine busy and our tax money flowing into the proper pockets.
+Hence the expansion of American military bases to every conceivable country on earth, to stir up more anger and resentment and more excuses for retaliation, thus keeping the war machine busy and our tax money flowing in to the proper pockets.
 But you can't kill your way to world peace.
 We have to relearn the Golden Rule that we were taught as children.

 Obama and Clinton are good at progressive rhetoric but look at their records, then look at Bernie's.
 Who paid for whose campaigns?
 Who do you believe?
 Who can you trust?
-Obama took office in 2008 with a huge mandate as the "Anti-Bush" and with a friendly congress; he could have been the next FDR but instead, from Day One, he chose to be Bush III: the exact opposite of what we voted for.
-He put Wall Street sharks in charge of the economy, he prosecuted whistleblowers and let war and financial criminals off the hook, he created a health care plan that is a massive giveaway to for-profit insurance corporations and big pharmacy; he was ready to cut Social Security, he promoted fossil fuel development and fracking and nuclear energy, his regulatory agencies (FDA, SEC, FCC, OSHA, EPA, DOL, etc) do everything but regulate; his spy agencies are listening in on everybody's cell phones and monitoring their Internet activity; he proposed a trillion dollars in new nuclear warheads; he's doing his best to rekindle the Cold War by sponsoring a coup in Ukraine and pushing NATO right up to Russia's border, and he set out to topple regimes all over the Mideast that were perceived as "unfriendly to American interests" while propping up others that may be friendly, but are not exactly models of good behavior.
+Obama took office in 2008 with a huge mandate as the "Anti-Bush" and with a friendly congress; he could have been the next FDR but instead, from Day One, he chose to be Bush II: the exact opposite of what we voted for.
+He put Wall Street sharks in charge of the economy, he prosecuted whistleblowers and let war and financial criminals off the hook, he created a health care plan that is a massive giveaway to for-profit insurance corporations and big pharmacy, he was ready to cut Social Security, he promoted fossil fuel development and fracking and nuclear energy, his regulatory agencies (FDA, SEC, FCC, OSHA, EPA, DOL, etc) do everything but regulate; CIA and NSA are out of control; he's spying on everybody's cell phone; he proposed a trillion dollars in new nuclear warheads; he's doing his best to rekindle the Cold War by sponsoring a coup in Ukraine and pushing NATO right up to Russia's border, and he set out to topple regimes all over the Mideast that were perceived as "unfriendly to American interests" and to prop up others that are friendly, regardless of their behavior.

-Seven years later, Syria and Libya are in ruins, Iraq and Afghanistan are the same horrible nightmare they have been since the Bush days, Europe is drowning in refugees, glaciers are melting at an ever accelerating pace, sea levels are rising, the weather is more and more destructive, economic inequality is at an all-time high, mass incarceration continues with for-profit prison factories demanding more and more slave labor.
-Racial conflicts are breaking out all over the country in response to police violence and urban decay; Central American children fleeing from countries where we facilitated coups or trained death squads are held in concentration camps; huge corporations are richer and more powerful than ever, and the entire planet is boiling over with people crazed with hatred for a United States that invades their countries and kills their families.
-Meanwhile most Americans don't understand what is happening or why but they are angry, stressed, depressed, losing their hair, and are escaping into drugs or fantasy because there is no joy in real life and nothing to look forward to.
-No surprise, then, the sharp rise in obesity, opioid addiction, mass shootings, suicides among veterans, and other symptoms of a seriously ill society.
+Seven years later, Syria and Libya are in ruins, Iraq and Afghanistan are the same horrible nightmare they have been since the Bush days, Europe is drowning in refugees, glaciers are melting at an ever accelerating pace, sea levels are rising, the weather is scaring everybody, economic inequality is at an all-time high, mass incarceration continues with for-profit prison factories demanding more and more slave labor.
+Racial conflicts are breaking out all over the country in response to police violence; poor Central American children fleeing from countries where we facilitated coups or trained death squads are held in concentration camps; huge corporations are richer and more powerful than ever, and the entire planet is boiling over with people crazed with hatred for a United States that invades their countries and kills their families.
+Meanwhile most Americans don't understand what is happening or why but they are angry, stressed, depressed, losing their hair, and escaping into drugs or fantasy because there is no joy in real life and nothing to look forward to.
+No surprise, then, the sharp rise in mass shootings, suicides among veterans, and other symptoms of a seriously ill society.

 Establishment politicians no longer inspire hope or optimism.
 Clinton (if elected) will be as much like Obama as Obama was like Bush.
 The power of Wall Street and the big banks will not be diminished.
 The wars will not stop.
 The highly profitable prison-industrial complex will continue to expand.
 Good jobs will not come back.
 There is no credible reason to believe that Clinton will make any fundamental changes.
 Look at her record, she's been all over the place on every issue, whereas Bernie has been consistent and sincere his whole long life.
 Anyway, she has said as much herself: she will continue Obama's policies, it's her whole platform.